Terminal Engineer banner

 Factors to Consider When Choosing a College

-• Accreditation: Ensure the college is accredited by relevant bodies.
+• Accreditation: Ensure the college is accredited by a recognized body.

-• Placement Record: Review the college's placement statistics.
+• Placement Record: Check the college's placement record and industry connections.

 Fees